autocrypt/autocrypt/doc/level1.rst

 If a remote peer disables Autocrypt or drops back to using a non-Autocrypt MUA only we must be able to disable sending encrypted mails to this peer automatically.
-MUAs capable of Autocrypt level 0 therefore MUST store state about the capabilities of their remote peers.
+MUAs capable of Autocrypt Level 1 therefore MUST store state about the capabilities of their remote peers.